Sidd-0710/JS-/README.md

-Here's a clean and detailed README.md file for a GitHub repository aimed at learning JavaScript.
-You can customize it further to match the content of your repository.

-markdown
-Copy
-Edit
 # Learn JavaScript 📚

 Welcome to the **Learn JavaScript** repository!
 This is a beginner-friendly resource for learning JavaScript, one of the most popular and versatile programming languages used in web development.